There’s a place in Joplin that offers creative fun for people of all ages.

 Don’t expect to take home your piece the same say that you paint it.
 Masterpieces take time!
 There are several steps that Firehouse takes to prepare the pieces and fire them in the oven, and this process takes a while.
 Your piece will be ready in about one week.

-Firehouse is a great place to have a birthday party, and this is where my middle daughter had hers this year.
+Firehouse is a great place to have a birthday party, and my middle daughter has had hers here before.
 You can choose from several different party themes, and my daughter chose the tile party (click here to see all party options).

 When we arrived, there were two tables in the back of the store that were set up for the party.
 The area was decorated with banners, and a birthday message for my daughter was written on a chalkboard.
 The only decorations that I brought in were balloons.
 Easy party set-up for me!